antoni909/caps-cloud/assignment.md

 ### Required Services

 - SNS Topic: pickup which will receive all pickup requests from vendors
+  - node app will PUBLISH an event at some interval
 - SQS Queue (FIFO): packages which will contain all delivery requests from vendors, in order of receipt.

+  - when vendor publishes, enqueue messeage into packages queue

 Subscribe this queue to the pickup topic so all pickups are ordered

-- SQS Queue (Standard) for each vendor (named for the vendor) which will contain all delivery notifications from the drivers Operations
+- SQS Queue (Standard) for each vendor (named for the vendor) which will contain all delivery notifications from the drivers

+Operations
+  a delivered queue for each vendor (ex: 1800-queue) each time the driver delivers a package, that vendors queue will receive the completed job

 Vendors:

 - Vendors will post “pickup” messages containing delivery information into the SNS pickup topic { orderId: 1234, customer: "Jane Doe", vendorId: queueArn}
 Note the queueArn – this refers to the AWS ‘arn’ of the vendor’s specific delivered queue

 - Pickup requests should be moved into a FIFO queue called packages for the drivers automatically (Make the packages queue a subscriber to the pickup topic)

 - Vendors should separately subscribe to their personal SQS queue and periodically poll the queue to see delivery notifications

 Drivers: